-Anytime you go online or use a connected device, your privacy is at risk.
+Your privacy is at risk whenever you go online or use a connected device.
 This isn’t to say you should throw away all your tech and live in a cave, but there are ways to minimize exposure.

 Let’s start with your choice of browser.
 This has a significant impact on your online experience.
-Many browsers share popular features like dark mode, but when it comes to privacy, you’ll find more significant distinctions.
+Many browsers share popular features like dark mode, but you’ll find more significant distinctions when it comes to privacy.
 Tap or click here for the best privacy-focused browsers.

 Convenience or compromise

 We get it — leaving your browser windows open is easy, so you can return to them right where you left off.
 Who wants to go through the trouble of making a bookmark each time?

 The truth is, it’s not worth it.
 At the very least, someone can see what you were doing, such as your search history and clicked links.
 Even worse is someone accessing your accounts while you’re still logged in.

 Even if you log off, your browser can store data as long as it’s running.
 Someone could return to the login page and get your sign-in credentials.
 Hitting the back button doesn’t cut it, either.
 Even if that logged you off the account you were using, there could still be confidential info from the cached page.